Jim Sweeney • November 24, 2015

 ES: I would definitely refer BoxCast to other churches.
 Streaming is all about reaching as many people as possible and is a great way to spread the gospel.
 A growing church is a healthy church and can be used by God to do great things.
 Jesus asked us to reach people, so we should do whatever it takes to make that happen.

 ES: My biggest recommendation to churches looking to stream is this: preparation is key.
 Before you launch your online church presence, make sure you have the proper equipment.
-You're doing Satan a favor if you don’t invest in your video capabilities - it just provides the entire online world with a service that doesn't look or sound good.

 Your service could be is great in person, but providing a great online service for those who can’t make it will require financial resources, a lot of work and prayer.
 Though we started on the wrong foot, we’re finally proud of our live stream and are doing it in the way it should be done.